twanhaverkamp/event-sourcing-with-php/README.md

 An [Event](/src/Event/EventInterface.php) changed one or multiple properties of your Aggregate.
 New property values are "stored" in its payload and will be re-applied when the Aggregate is being rebuilt from storage.

-As an Event took place in the past and therefor it's good practice to reflect this when naming your Event.
+As an Event took place in the past, it's considered good practice to reflect this when naming your Events.

 ### EventStore
 The [EventStore](/src/Event/EventStore/EventStoreInterface.php) is an interesting one.
 Instead of fetching an Aggregate